CramerJ1470/Sporteka04022024/README.md

 To use this program (Note: This is a work in progress) :
 1. Clone this repo
 2. Run `npm i` to install the relevant packages
-3. Start the app with `npm start`.
+3. Start the app with `npm run start`.
 4. Visit the app via `localhost:3000` on your machine